The Branksome Park Bowling Club (BPBC) policy on membership is as follows:

 BPBC is a sociable, competitive Bowling Club.
 Within the limitations of the capacity of the green and pavilion, the club admits playing member applicants who demonstrate that they can safely comply with the Laws of the Sport of Bowls and are assessed as being likely to be a positive influence towards achieving the club's playing and other aims and objectives.

-Some questions asked by those thinking of taking up bowls and joining our club.
+Here are some of the questions asked by those thinking of taking up bowls and joining our club.

 It looks so simple, just sending a bowl to a jack.
 Is there enough in it for me?